epfl-ada/ada-2021-project-adagang/README.md

   - Hugo & Clara: Perform clustering on speakers but it did not yield anything interpretable...

 ## Data Visualization
-  - Paula & Hugo & Clara & Danae: time-series, visualize change in sentiment as a function of time
+  - Paula & Clara & Danae: time-series, visualize change in sentiment as a function of time
   - Hugo & Clara: Make visualizations with the speakers attributes and the total generated quote dataset